-- Adding tobacco use as a vital sign in the chart or electronic health record system. - Using International Classification of Diseases ("ICD")-10 codes in the member's medical record to record tobacco use. - Placing a chart stamp or sticker on the chart when the member indicates he or she uses tobacco; - A recording in the SHA or other IHEBA. - A recording on the CHDP Program Confidential Screening/Billing Report (PM 160). - Reviewing Nicotine Replacement Therapy ("NRT") claims.
+- Adding tobacco use as a vital sign in the chart or electronic health record system. - Using International Classification of Diseases ("ICD")-10 codes in the member's medical record to record tobacco use. - Placing a chart stamp or sticker on the chart when the member indicates he or she uses tobacco; - Reviewing Nicotine Replacement Therapy ("NRT") claims.